Samurai: Women

-Traits valued in women of the samurai class were humility, obedience, self-control, strength, and loyalty.
-Ideally, a samurai wife would be skilled at managing property, keeping records, dealing with financial matters, educating the children (and perhaps servants as well), and caring for elderly parents or in-laws that may be living under her roof.
-Confucian law, which helped define personal relationships and the code of ethics of the warrior class, required that a woman show subservience to her husband, filial piety to her parents, and care to the children.
-Too much love and affection was also said to indulge and spoil the youngsters.
-Thus, a woman was also to exercise discipline.

 Though women of wealthier samurai families enjoyed perks of their elevated position in society, such as avoiding the physical labor that those of lower classes often engaged in, they were still viewed as far beneath men.
 Women were prohibited from engaging in any political affairs and were usually not the heads of their household.
 This does not mean that women in the samurai class were always powerless.
-Powerful women both wisely and unwisely wielded power at various occasions.
+Samurai women wielded power at various occasions.
 Throughout history, several women of the samurai class have acquired political power and influence, even though they have not received these privileges de jure.